Tessa’s Recipe Rundown

 1. Prepare an Ice Bath

 Fill a large bowl with ice cubes and a cup or two of water.
-Place a medium bowl fitted with a fine strainer inside ice bath.
+Place a medium bowl fitted with a fine strainer inside the ice bath.
 Set aside.

 2. Begin the Custard Base

-3. How to Temper Eggs for Ice Cream
+3. Temper the Eggs for Ice Cream

-This process allows you to gently heat the yolks, so you don’t scramble them and end up with (unintentionally) chunky ice cream.
+This process allows you to gently heat the yolks so you don’t scramble them and end up with (unintentionally) chunky ice cream.

 - In a medium bowl, whisk together the egg yolks and the remaining 1/4 cup of sugar until very well combined and lightened in color.